KyberNetwork/developer-portal/docs/api-trading.md

 ### `/trading/price`

-(GET) Retrieve prices and other information for all assets.
+(GET) Retrieve in-depth information about price and other information about assets.
 ___
 **Response:**
 | Parameter          | Type   | Description                                               |